- See a full list of publications

 After completing his PhD thesis at the University of Bradford in 2007 on the evolution of US nuclear weapons policy after the Cold War, Nick spent four years researching and teaching at Bradford’s Department of Peace Studies before joining York in 2011.
 He previously worked for five years at the Oxford Research Group, an independent Non-Governmental Organisation working with policy-makers and independent experts on the challenges of global security and nuclear disarmament.

-Dr Ritchie would be interested in supervising research students within the field of international security.
+Dr Ritchie would be interested in supervising research students within the field of international security, particularly in the areas of nuclear weapons, arms control, disarmament and proliferation.

 Nick regularly gives talks and papers at NGO and think-tank events on nuclear disarmament, proliferation and arms control.